acteq/rpn/README.md

 operator * (position: 15): insucient parameters stack: 11
 (the 6 and 5 were not pushed on to the stack due to the previous error)

-## how to build
-gradle build

-## how to run
-gradle run -q --console=plain
-or
-java -cp build/libs/rpn-0.0.1-SNAPSHOT.jar com.airwallex.assignment.Console